cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Domains/_index.md

 The Takeover Risk feature considers 5 conditions, that when are true could indicate a potential risk of DNS- or Subdomain takeover.

-1. This host refers to a website or api which did not respond successfully.

-What: This host refers to a website or api by a CNAME DNS record which did not respond successfully.

-Why: That could mean you refer to an account or resource which does not exist anymore and could be registered by someone else.

-Action: Check whether the referred website or api still exists and responds as intended.

-Severiy: Low

-2. This host refers to another domain, but does not resolve to any IP, someone could register this domain.

-What: This host refers to another domain by a CNAME, MX or NS DNS record which does not have an IP DNS record.

-Why: That could mean you refer to an IP you no longer own which could be registered by someone else.

-Action: Check whether the referred domain still exists.

-Severiy: Low

-3. We did not reach a server with this IP, potentially someone could start a server with the same IP.
+1. We did not reach a server with this IP, potentially someone could start a server with the same IP.
 If it’s only available within your VPN you should think about also having the DNS entry only available within your VPN.

-What: The IP of this host seem to be offline as it does not react to any port.
+* What: The IP of this host seems to be offline as it does not react to any port.

-Why: That could mean you have a public DNS entry pointing to an IP which is only available in your VPN.
+* Why: That could mean you have a public DNS entry pointing to an IP which is only available in your VPN.
 Someone could start a server with the same IP in another network.

-Action: Think about also having the DNS entry only available within your VPN.
+* Action: Think about also having the DNS entry only available within your VPN.This host refers to a website or api which did not respond successfully.

+* Severity: Informational

+2. This host refers to a website or api which did not respond successfully.

+* What: This host refers to a website or api by a CNAME DNS record which did not respond successfully.

+* Why: That could mean you refer to an account or resource which does not exist anymore and could be registered by someone else.

+* Action: Check whether the referred website or api still exists and responds as intended.

+* Severity: Low

+3. This host refers to another domain, but does not resolve to any IP, someone could register this domain.

+* What: This host refers to another domain by a CNAME, MX or NS DNS record which does not have an IP DNS record.

+* Why: That could mean you refer to an IP you no longer own which could be registered by someone else.

+* Action: Check whether the referred domain still exists.

+* Severity: Low

 4. This host refers to a smtp server which did not respond successfully.

-What: This host refers to a smtp server by a MX DNS record which did not respond successfully.
+* What: This host refers to a smtp server by a MX DNS record which did not respond successfully.

-Why: That could mean you refer to an account or resource which does not exist anymore and could be registered by someone else.
+* Why: That could mean you refer to an account or resource which does not exist anymore and could be registered by someone else.

-Action: Check whether the referred smtp server still exists and responds as intended.
+* Action: Check whether the referred smtp server still exists and responds as intended.

-Severiy: Medium
+* Severity: Medium

 5. This host refers to a dns server which did not respond successfully.

-What: This host refers to a DNS server by a NS DNS record which did not respond successfully.
+* What: This host refers to a DNS server by a NS DNS record which did not respond successfully.

-Why: That could mean you refer to an account or resource which does not exist anymore and could be registered by someone else.
+* Why: That could mean you refer to an account or resource which does not exist anymore and could be registered by someone else.

-Action: Check whether the referred DNS server still exists and responds as intended.
+* Action: Check whether the referred DNS server still exists and responds as intended.

-Severiy: Medium
+* Severity: Medium